-- 1. The Broadband Funding Map published by the FCC pursuant to IIJA § 60105 - 2.
+- 1. The Broadband Funding Map published by the FCC pursuant to IIJA § 60105.8 - 2.
 Data sets from state broadband deployment programs that rely on funds from the Capital Projects Fund and the State and Local Fiscal Recovery Funds administered by the U.S. Treasury. - 3.
 State and local data collections of existing enforceable commitments.

 The Office of Broadband will make a best effort to create a list of broadband serviceable locations (BSLs) subject to enforceable commitments based on state/territory or local grants or loans.
-For the purposes of this analysis, Virginia Telecommunication Initiative Awards made during or after January 2021, Connect America Fund II, Rural Digital Opportunity Fund, and USDA Grant and Loan areas, were removed from BEAD eligibility.
-If necessary, the Office of Broadband will translate polygons or other geographic designations (e.g., a county or utility district) describing the area to a list of Fabric locations.
-The Office of Broadband will submit this list, in the format specified by the FCC Broadband Funding Map, to NTIA.
+If necessary, the broadband office will translate polygons or other geographic designations (e.g., a county or utility district) describing the area to a list of Fabric locations.
+The broadband office will submit this list, in the format specified by the FCC Broadband Funding Map, to NTIA.

 The Office of Broadband will review its repository of existing state and local broadband grant programs to validate the upload and download speeds of existing binding agreements to deploy broadband infrastructure.
-In situations in which the state or local program did not specify broadband speeds, or when there was reason to believe a provider deployed higher broadband speeds than required, the Office of Broadband reached out to the provider to verify the deployment speeds of the binding commitment.
-The Office of Broadband will document this process by requiring providers to sign a binding agreement certifying the actual broadband deployment speeds deployed.
+In situations in which the state or local program did not specify broadband speeds, or when there was reason to believe a provider deployed higher broadband speeds than required, the broadband office will reach out to the provider to verify the deployment speeds of the binding commitment.
+The broadband office will document this process by requiring providers to sign a binding agreement certifying the actual broadband deployment speeds deployed.

-The Office of Broadband drew on these provider agreements, along with its existing database on state and local broadband funding programs' binding agreements, to determine the set of state and local enforceable commitments.
+The broadband office drew on these provider agreements, along with its existing database on state and local broadband funding programs' binding agreements, to determine the set of state and local enforceable commitments.

 In compliment to these efforts, the Commonwealth of Virginia has compiled a list of federal, state and local enforceable commitments as documented in Item 3 of Volume 1 of the Initial Proposal.
-(Reg.
+(Req.
 1.4.5)